 The World’s Biggest Cookie

-This tasty version of the classic chocolate chip cookie is baked in a pie pan, making one very large and thick cookie.
+This tasty version of the classic chocolate chip cookie is baked in a pie pan or skillet, making one very large and thick cookie.
 Serve it warm with ice cream for dessert, and pack small wedges of leftovers as a treat in their school lunches the next day.

 1 cup light brown sugar